-In January 2012 we entered into an exclusive worldwide option and collaboration agreement with Ionis Pharmaceuticals, Inc. (Ionis) under which both companies will develop and commercialize the antisense investigational drug candidate, SPINRAZA, for the treatment of SMA.
+In January 2012 we entered into an exclusive worldwide option and collaboration agreement with Ionis Pharmaceuticals, Inc. (Ionis) under which both companies develop and commercialize the antisense investigational drug candidate, SPINRAZA, for the treatment of SMA.

 Under the terms of the agreement, during the third quarter of 2016, we exercised our option to develop and commercialize SPINRAZA and paid Ionis a \$75.0 million license fee in connection with the option exercise.
 This amount was recognized as research and development expense in our condensed consolidated statements of income.
-In December 2016 SPINRAZA was approved by the U.S. Food and Drug Administration for the treatment of SMA in pediatric and adult patients in the U.S. triggering a \$60.0 million milestone payment due to Ionis, which was capitalized in intangible assets, net in our condensed consolidated balance sheets.
+In December 2016 SPINRAZA was approved by the FDA for the treatment of SMA in pediatric and adult patients in the U.S. triggering a \$60.0 million milestone payment due to Ionis, which was capitalized in intangible assets, net in our condensed consolidated balance sheets.
 This amount was paid during the first quarter of 2017.
-We may pay Ionis up to approximately \$90.0 million in additional milestone payments upon the achievement of certain other regulatory milestones, including approval in the E.U.